FrancoPiraino/Interacting_Galaxy_Classification/README.md

-# Galaxy_Classification
+# Interacting_Galaxy_Classification

 Galaxy Classification Code

-This code is used to classify galaxies, visualizing them with cut images from Legacy Survey, Deep Mosaic FITS files from DECam in r and g band and available rgb images from a photometric catalogue.
+This code is used to classify galaxies and check if they have some interaction, through the visualization of cut images from Legacy Survey, Deep Mosaic FITS files from DECam in r and g band and available rgb images from a photometric catalogue.

-To run the code you need a table with the ID of each object and three folders which contain the cuts to classify them
+To run the code you need a csv table with a column for the ID of each object and three folders which contain the cuts to classify them

 The folders that you should have are:

-	``Legacy_cuts``: Here we should have the complete catalogue of images from Legacy Survey
-	``DECam_cuts`` : Here we should have some cutout fits from Deep Mosaic FITS DECam in two bands (r,g).
+	``Legacy_cuts``: Here we should have a catalogue of images from Legacy Survey ``DECam_cuts`` : Here we should have some cutout fits from Deep Mosaic FITS DECam in two bands (r,g).
 	``RGB_cuts``   : Here we should have rgb images from the photometric catalogue.

+The code is edited to read the images from those folders such that the name of the cuts should contain the ID value.
+You decide how you call your files but in this case, they are called in the following way:

+``Legacy_cuts`` --> ``L+ID+.jpg``
+``DECam_cuts`` --> ``ID+_rband.fits``
+``Legacy_cuts`` --> ``ID+_gband.fits``
+``RGB_cuts`` --> ``ID+_rgb_jar_3.png``

+So, into the code, you need to define how you call from the folders.
+In this repository we only have a small sample to test the code.

 The code is written in python3, so maybe you should run it using ``python3 Galaxy_classification.py``

+The code has a seed defined to classify in a random way.

 Then, it will ask us if we want to start from the beginning or if we want to start where we stayed, in the case of the code stopping or failing during our classification: